-Valletta is Malta's Lilliputian capital, measuring 600m by 1000m.
-When it was built by the Knights of St John in the 16th and 17th centuries, its founder decreed that it should be 'a city built by gentlemen for gentlemen', and it retains much of this elegance.
-Despite its small size, there's a mass of things to see here: when Unesco named Valletta a World Heritage Site, it described it as 'one of the most concentrated historic areas in the world'.
+Valletta is Malta's lilliputian capital, built by the Knights of St John on a peninsula that's only 1km by 600m.
+Its founder decreed that it should be 'a city built by gentlemen for gentlemen', and it retains its 16th-century elegance.
+It may be small, but it's packed full of sights; when Unesco named Valletta a World Heritage Site, it described it as 'one of the most concentrated historic areas in the world'.

 The Renzo Piano–designed City Gate, Parliament Building and Opera House have changed the cityscape and galvanised it into life.
 These sights, along with Valletta's status as European Capital of Culture for 2018, have seen the city reborn, with new museums, restored golden-stone fortresses, and new hotels, bars and restaurants in 16th-century mansions.
 Valletta's outskirts are also worth a visit.
 Take the beautiful ferry trip to the Three Cities or visit the astounding prehistoric Hal Saflieni Hypogeum.